ARTICLE 54 - Sessional Instructors/Posted Courses

 The following factors shall be used in determining academic credentials:

-(i) graduate degree(s) and/or equivalent experience with Indigenous Knowledge Systems relevant to the subject matter of the course; normally a Master's Degree and/or professional degree in an appropriate area and/or professional registration or certification appropriate to their field of study shall be sufficient for the appointment of a sessional instructor;
+(i) graduate degree(s) and/or equivalent experience with Indigenous Knowledge Systems relevant to the subject matter of the course; normally a Master's Degree and/or professional degree in an appropriate area and/or professional registration or certification appropriate to the member’s field of study shall be sufficient for the appointment of a sessional instructor;

 (ii) graduate work and/or equivalent experience with Indigenous Knowledge Systems in the area of the subject matter of the course;